Ross Elliott

 Ross Elliott (born Elliott Blum; June 18, 1917 – August 12, 1999) was an American television and film character actor.
-He began his acting career in the Mercury Theatre, where he performed in The War of the Worlds, Orson Welles' famed radio program.
+He began his acting career in the Mercury Theatre, where he performed in Orson Welles' 1938 radio broadcast of The War of the Worlds.

 Early years

-Elliott was born in the Bronx, New York.
+Elliott was born in the borough of the Bronx in New York City.
 While at City College of New York, he participated in the college's dramatic society, causing him to abandon his original plan to become a lawyer.

-Stage
+Radio and stage

-Directly out of college, Elliott joined Orson Welles' Mercury Theatre, garnering bit parts both on the radio (including the notorious War of the Worlds production) and stage (including Welles' Caesar).
+Directly out of college, Elliott joined Orson Welles' Mercury Theatre, garnering bit parts both on the radio (including the notorious War of the Worlds production (1938)) and stage (including Welles' Caesar (1937–1938).
 Elliott's Broadway credits include The Shoemaker's Holiday (1938), Danton's Tod (1938), Morning Star (1940), This Is the Army (1942), and Apple of His Eye (1946).
 In 1972, he returned to the stage in Shakespeare's King Lear with the Santa Monica Theater Guild.

 Military service

 Elliott joined the United States Army on August 4, 1941.
-Much of his time there was spent in "soldier-casts of various touring shows."
+Much of his time there was spent in "soldier-casts of various touring shows".

 Film career

 After serving in World War II, Elliott moved to Hollywood.
 He enjoyed a long career, working steadily in supporting roles in a diverse array of films, including Woman on the Run, D-Day the Sixth of June, The Beast from 20,000 Fathoms, Tarantula!, Wild Seed, Kelly's Heroes, Skyjacked and The Towering Inferno.
-In 1971, Elliott was invited to membership in the Actors Branch of the Academy of Motion Picture Arts and Sciences, remaining a member until his death in 1999.
+In 1971, Elliott was invited to membership in the Actors Branch of the Academy of Motion Picture Arts and Sciences, later serving on its Board, and remaining a member until his death in 1999.

 Television

 Throughout his career, Elliott appeared in more than 200 television programs, including the recurring role of crewman Cort Ryker on the syndicated The Blue Angels (1960–1961).
 Elliott appeared 59 times in a recurring role as Sheriff Abbott on NBC's western series, The Virginian.

 Elliott portrayed the television director in the season one episode of I Love Lucy titled "Lucy Does a TV Commercial" (1952) in which Lucy Ricardo advertises Vitameatavegamin.
 Elliott also appeared on I Love Lucy as Ricky Ricardo's agent in three episodes of the series' fourth season.

 In 1956 he appeared as Sam Wilson on the TV western Cheyenne in the episode titled "Mustang Trail".
 In 1958, Elliott played Reverend Kilgore in the episode "The Lord Will Provide" on The Texan, with Rory Calhoun and Ellen Corby.
 Later that year he played murder victim and title character George Hartley Beaumont in the Perry Mason episode "The Case of the Corresponding Corpse".

-In 1960 and 1961 Elliott appeared twice on the popular Leave it to Beaver, including as the boys' school principal.
-From 1962 to 1963, he was cast as Marty Rhodes in four episodes of the NBC legal drama Sam Benedict, starring Edmond O'Brien.
+In 1960 and 1961 Elliott appeared twice on Leave it to Beaver.
+From 1962 to 1963, he was cast as Marty Rhodes in four episodes of the NBC legal drama Sam Benedict.
 From 1963 to 1965, Elliott played Lee Baldwin on the ABC Daytime soap opera General Hospital.